CocoonIO/cocoon-template-angularjs/README.md

 This demo is based on [rubensdev's](http://rubensdev.com/) [FLAT TODO app](https://github.com/rubensdev/todo-app).

+This demo is built using AngularJS and Cocoon Webview+ in portrait view.

 ## How to use this repo

 In order to test this repo at the cloud compiler, you can select this template directly in the guided creation wizard or just copy the .git url from this repo and create a github based project.